 April 26, 2026

 In a non-custodial wallet, you hold the keys and own the funds outright.
 In a custodial wallet, a platform holds the keys on your behalf.
-EXTRA SAFE is non-custodial.
+EXTRA SAFE's wallet follows the non-custodial model — we call it self-custodial.

 The difference comes down to one question: who controls the private keys?